Learn to Skydive at the most scenic dropzone!

 Level 2 - 4

 You will complete three jumps accompanied by two instructors on each.
 The aim of these jumps is to teach you the correct exit, freefall position, basic manoeuvres of flight and altitude awareness.
 You will be able to open the main canopy and then steer it to land by yourself under the radio instructions from the ground instructor.

 Level 5 - 8

-Once your instructor is confident with your abilities, and you feel you’re ready, you make your graduation skydive – your first solo jump!
+Once your instructor is confident with your abilities and you feel ready, you will make your AFF course graduation skydive – your first solo jump.

-NOTE: Giving false personal information when booking may result in you forfeiting the costs of the course.
+PLEASE NOTE: Giving false personal information when applying for the AFF course may result in you forfeiting the costs of the course.

-If you have any questions regarding the restrictions or previous injuries like shoulder injuries, don’t hesitate to contact us before you make a booking.
+See below the requirements you need to meet to be eligible for an AFF course at Skydive Switzerland.
+If you have any questions regarding these or your previous injuries, don’t hesitate to contact us before making a booking.